A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Abstract

 \section{Abstract}

 It is widely accepted that the violation of Bell inequalities excludes local theories of the quantum realm.
-This paper presents a stronger Bell argument which even forbids certain non-local theories.
-Among these excluded non-local theories are those whose \emph{only} non-local connection is a probabilistic (or functional) dependence between the space-like separated measurement outcomes of EPR/B experiments (\bki a subset of\eki{} outcome dependent theories).
-In this way, the new argument shows that the result of the received Bell argument, which requires just any kind of non-locality, is inappropriately weak.
-Positively, the remaining non-local theories, which can violate Bell inequalities (among them quantum theory), are characterized by the fact that at least one of the measurement outcomes in some sense probabilistically depends both on its local as well as on its distant measurement setting (probabilistic Bell contextuality).
-Whether an additional dependence between the outcomes holds, is irrelevant for the question whether a certain theory can violate Bell inequalities.
-This new concept of quantum non-locality is considerably tighter and more informative than the one following from the standard Bell argument.
-We prove that \bki (given usual background assumptions)\eki{} the result of the stronger Bell argument presented here is the strongest possible consequence from the violation of Bell inequalities on a qualitative probabilistic level.
+This paper presents a new derivation of the inequalities from non-trivial non-local theories and formulates a stronger Bell argument excluding also these non-local theories.
+Taking into account all possible theories, the conclusion of this stronger argument provably is the strongest possible consequence from the violation of Bell inequalities on a qualitative probabilistic level (given usual background assumptions).
+Among the forbidden theories is a subset of outcome dependent theories showing that outcome dependence is not sufficient for explaining a violation of Bell inequalities.
+Non-local theories which can violate Bell inequalities (among them quantum theory) are rather characterised by the fact that at least one of the measurement outcomes in some sense (which is made precise) probabilistically depends both on its local as well as on its distant measurement setting (‘parameter’).
+When Bell inequalities are found to be violated, the true choice is not ‘outcome dependence or parameter dependence’ but between two kinds of parameter dependences, one of them being what is usually called ‘parameter dependence’.
+Against the received view established by Jarrett and Shimony that on a probabilistic level quantum non-locality amounts to outcome dependence, this result confirms and makes precise Maudlin's claim that some kind of parameter dependence is required.